dreamcatcher-tech/network/Inbox/2024-09-13 1222 stateboard api.md

 ? how would this help give us ability to upgrade HAL by doing  a pull, by addressing the root ?

+any time a path gets opened, we need to start watching it. back out of a path and we stop watching it, but can recover it quickly.
+May show the stale versions we last had while we pull down the more recent things.

+Use a generalized version of the threadwatcher, which uses this to string together a path, and keep watch of what is happening.

+But the difference is that it gets passed down as a commit, which is definitive.

+If the file disappears, then we back you out to the last known location.